bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:22 AM CT, February 27</p>
+<p class="updated_time"> Latest data: 02:48 AM CT, February 27</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 66°, which is 19° **warmer** than yesterday.
+Today's high is 65°, which is 19° **warmer** than yesterday.
 Tomorrow is expected to be 3° **warmer** than today.

 Currently:

-- 31°
+- 32°
-- Partly Cloudy
+- Mostly Clear
-- 96% humidity
+- 91% humidity
-- 5 mph wind
+- 6 mph wind
-- 60% cloud cover
+- 36% cloud cover
 - 53 AQI 🟨
 - 0.01 inches of rain and 0.08 inches of snow in the past 24 hours
 - 0.06 inches of rain expected in the next 48 hours